nthtran/imgop/README.md

 - Retrieve images from an s3 bucket
 - Cache downloaded images to the file system for subsequent renders using `fs-lru-cache`
-- Tesize and adjust image quality using parameters added to the querystring
+- Resize and adjust image quality using parameters added to the querystring

 ## Usage